andrebestrada/Web-Scraping-challenge/README.md

 This web application scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML.

+Please find down below some screenshots of the web app:
+The functionality works with 2 url paths, the "/scrape" url that will download and save 15 new Mars articles, and another the "/new" url that will pick randomly one document of the collection saved in Mongodb and will render the html template in order to see a different Mars article.

 ![Portrait](https://github.com/andrebestrada/Web-Scraping-challenge/blob/main/Missions_to_Mars/Portrait.png?raw=true)